Note: Exhibition extended, September 12 through February 21, 2021

 Mayhew lives in Farmington, New Mexico, and this “Four Corners” area bordering Arizona, Colorado, and Utah provides a varied environment for his fieldwork excursions.
 There he founded the Atelier Cedar Ridge, a professional working studio and research facility designed to study the drawing materials and techniques favored by Old Master artists.
 He and his wife, Rose, have two daughters and one son.

-The 2020 Birds in Art exhibition, on view, Saturday, September 12 through Sunday, November 29, will feature a selection of Mayhew’s artwork along with more than 100 original paintings, sculptures, and graphics created within the last three years by artists from throughout the world.
-The exhibition’s full-color catalogue, featuring an essay about the 2020 Master Artist, will be available for purchase in September at the Woodson Art Museum.
+The 2020 Birds in Art exhibition features a selection of Mayhew’s artwork along with more than 100 original paintings, sculptures, and graphics created within the last three years by artists from throughout the world.
+The exhibition’s full-color catalogue, featuring an essay about the 2020 Master Artist, is available for purchase at the Woodson Art Museum and online.

 Birds in Art is an international juried exhibition organized annually by the Woodson Art Museum.